 Here at Miro, we work from several hubs spread across different countries and timezones.
 When we need to understand if the person will be successful in this distributed environment, we look for someone who can build rapport in virtual relationships, is disciplined about documenting decisions and processes, and is comfortable asking for help and providing coaching even if they’re communicating online.

-5 questions to ask a candidate in a remote interview
+5 interview questions to ask a potential remote hire

-Screening remote candidates is a bit different from in-person employees.
+The screening and interview process for remote hiring is a bit different than for in-person employees.
 Aside from learning whether or not they’re qualified for the specific role, it’s a good idea to test their communication and problem-solving abilities.
 Here are our favorite questions to ask when interviewing a potential remote hire.